Moebirdie/svg-logo-maker/README.md

 	2. Installing Node.js

 	3. Installing Inqirer.js

-  4. Installing Jest if you want to run the tests
+  	4. Installing Jest if you want to run tests

 ## Usage <a id="Usage"></a>